N1cky94/library-example/docs/features/wave1.md

 maintainable and scalable.

 #### Acceptance Criteria
-- [ ] The Publication class must define common fields that are shared by both books and magazines, such as title and publicationYear.
+- [x] The Publication class must define common fields that are shared by both books and magazines, such as title and publicationYear.
-- [ ] Book and Magazine must extend Publication class and use its constructor for initializing common fields.
+- [x] Book and Magazine must extend Publication class and use its constructor for initializing common fields.
-- [ ] Specific fields unique to Book (author, ISBN) and Magazine (editor, ISSN) remain in their respective classes.
+- [x] Specific fields unique to Book (author, ISBN) and Magazine (editor, ISSN) remain in their respective classes.

 #### Technical Requirements
-- [ ] Create an abstract class Publication.
+- [x] Create an abstract class Publication.
-- [ ] Publication year is number.
+- [x] Publication year is number.
-- [ ] Implement getters and setters for the common fields in the Publication class,  ensuring data validation where applicable.
+- [x] Implement getters and setters for the common fields in the Publication class,  ensuring data validation where applicable.
-- [ ] Modify the Book and Magazine classes to extend Publication, removing any duplicate  fields or methods that are now inherited from Publication.
+- [x] Modify the Book and Magazine classes to extend Publication, removing any duplicate  fields or methods that are now inherited from Publication.
-- [ ] Ensure that constructors in Book and Magazine call the superclass (Publication) constructor to initialize common fields.
+- [x] Ensure that constructors in Book and Magazine call the superclass (Publication) constructor to initialize common fields.
-- [ ] Upon registering a new Book or Magazine, an initial availableCopies is passed to the  constructor.
+- [x] Upon registering a new Book or Magazine, an initial availableCopies is passed to the  constructor.
-- [ ] Note: This refactoring should not alter the external behavior of the Book and  Magazine.
+- [x] Note: This refactoring should not alter the external behavior of the Book and  Magazine.
 Your unit tests must continue to run successfully throughout this process.

+---

+### Story 5: Register Loan

+As a librarian,
+I want to be able to register a loan in the system,
+So that users can borrow multiple publications for a specified period.

+#### Acceptance Criteria
+- [ ] A loan must be associated with a user and one or more publications.
+- [ ] A loan must have a start date.
+  - [ ] Error: “Start date is required.”
+- [ ] The start date must be today's date or a date in the past.
+  - [ ] Error: Start date cannot be in the future.
+- [ ] The end date must be after the start date and cannot be in the future.
+  - [ ] Errors: Start date cannot be after end date / End date cannot be in the future.
+- [ ] When registering a loan, the system should update the available copies of each publication by decrementing it by 1.
+- [ ] When returning a publication, the system should update the available copies by incrementing it by 1.
+- [ ] If a publication has no available copies left, an error message should be displayed: “No available copies left for publication”.
+- [ ] If any of the publications has no copies left when registering the loan, an error should be given and the available copies of all other publications remain unchanged.
+  - [ ] Error: “Unable to lend publication.
+No copies available for <title>.”
+- [ ] Failure to meet validation criteria results in an error message for each invalid field.

+#### Technical Requirements
+- [ ] Publication must have all fields and methods to manage the available copies:
+  - [ ] availableCopies, lendPublication() and returnPublication()
+- [ ] Create a Loan class with fields for a User, a list of Publications, a startDate, an endDate, a setPublications method and a returnPublications method.
+  - [ ] setPublications calls the lendPublication function on each publication, you will need to implement extra logic to meet criteria 8.
+  - [ ] returnPublications call the returnPublication on each publication.
+- [ ] The constructor of Publication must receive an initial amount of available copies.
+- [ ] Use the java.time.LocalDate class for handling dates: https://www.baeldung.com/java-8-date-time-intro
+- [ ] Write unit tests covering both the happy and unhappy paths for loan registration.
+Do not forget to test behavior in Book (available copies) when registering a loan.

 ---